 In case of employees, an employer is a person responsible to deduct and pay professional tax to the State Government subject to the monetary threshold if any provided by respective State’s legislation.
 Additionally, employer (corporates, partnership firms, sole proprietorship etc) also being a person carrying on trade/profession is also required to pay professional tax on his trade/profession again subject to the monetary threshold if any provided by respective State’s legislation.
 In such case, the employer needs to register and obtain both professional tax registration certificate to be able to pay professional tax on his trade/profession and professional tax enrolment certificate to be able to deduct the tax from his employees and pay.
 Further, separate registration may be required for each office depending on the respective State’s legislation.

 Persons who are carrying on freelancing business without any employees are also required to register themselves subject to the monetary threshold if any, provided by the respective State’s legislation.

 However, a professional tax levy is subject to the exemption provided by the respective State to certain categories.
 For example, parents or guardian of any person who is suffering from mental retardation, blind persons are exempted among others from levy of Karnataka Professional tax.

 4. What is the procedure to pay professional tax?Is any return to be filed?

 This is again a State-specific query.
 However, in general, a professional tax may be paid either online/offline.
 Further, depending on the State’s requirement professional tax return also need to be filed at specified intervals.

 5. Consequences of violation of professional tax regulation

-For example: In the State of Maharashtra Rs 5/day is imposed as penalty for delay in registration, Interest @ 1.25% per month of delay in payment, penalty of 10% of amount of tax in case of delay/non payment of professional tax, Rs 1000 – Rs 2000 penalty for delay in filing the return
+For example: In the State of Maharashtra Rs 5/day is imposed as a penalty for delay in registration, Interest @ 1.25% per month of delay in payment, a penalty of 10% of the amount of tax in case of delay/non payment of professional tax, Rs 1000 – Rs 2000 penalty for delay in filing the return